zship/amd-cli/doc/amd.1.md

   commonly needed property, so it can be set here for convenience. --base-url will override any `baseUrl` property gotten from --config.

+* -e <path>, --entry-point=<path>:
+  The filesystem path representing your web server's root directory, to which --base-url is relative.
+This can be useful when using the --config option, as it allows you to re-use the same configuration you use in production without modifying any paths.

 COMMANDS
 --------